Codeonium/StaticDynamicTesting/part_1_docs/testing_task_1.md

 class CardGame:

+# card.value currently is assigning 1 instead of equality, should be ==
+# missing comma after else statement
   def check_for_ace(self, card):
     if card.value = 1:
       return True
     else
       return False

+# dif should be def
+# indentation in the if/else statement is not correct
+# where reads card should be card1
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
     return card